slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-model.rst

  - The ability to cache and to replicate data objects effectively

-Together, these features satisfy the data management requirements for applications from a wide range of domains.
+Together, these features satisfy the data management requirements for applications from a wide variety of domains.

 In detail, the model contains three entities that interact to provide all the data management features: